Your browser version is outdated. We recommend that you update your browser to the latest version.

 I am sure that the “4hr target” won’t have passed you by.
 One misunderstanding can be that the 4hr target refers to the waiting time to be seen.
 It is worth clarifying at this early stage that this is not the case – the patient must have left the department within 4hrs – either being discharged home or admitted to a ward.

-The overall management of the flow through the department is predominately the responsibility of the Consultants, Senior Nurses and specialty Doctors.
+The overall management of the flow through the department is predominately the responsibility of the Consultants, Senior Nurses and speciality Doctors.
 However it is expected that you be aware of how long your patients have been in the department and seek advice or make decisions early.

 It is vitally important that decision inertia doesn’t set in.
 For the vast majority of ED patients it will be clear after taking the history and examination whether this patient will be coming in or going home – communicate this to the nurses in minors or the medical team leader (wearing a red badge!) in majors prior to sitting down to write your notes.
 Fundamentally – ask questions, we expect you to discuss every patient to begin with – all we ask is that you make a provisional plan, please don’t sit on patients waiting for all the tests to come in prior to discussing a case.